USS Severn (AO-61)

 USS Severn (AO-61) was a Cimarron-class fleet oiler.
 She was constructed for the U.S. Navy during World War II and her assignment was to provide liquids, such as fuel or water, to ships in the forward battle areas.
 She survived this dangerous task and returned home post-war with two battle stars to her credit.

 The fourth Navy ship to be named Severn, she was laid down under Maritime Commission contract (MC hull 727) on 24 November 1943 by the Bethlehem-Sparrows Point Shipyard, Inc., Sparrows Point, Maryland; launched on 31 May 1944;delivered and commissioned on 19 July 1944.

 Pacific Theatre operations

 Following shakedown in Chesapeake Bay, Severn departed the U.S. East Coast for the Panama Canal and duty as a fresh water carrier in the Pacific.
 Assigned to ServRon 8, she arrived at Pearl Harbor on 8 September and at Eniwetok on 22 September.
 There she discharged her cargo into YO's; and, on the 28th, sailed for the Admiralties.
-At Manus, on 3 October, she commenced watering amphibious craft of the U.S. 7th Fleet preparing for the Leyte invasion; and, on 13 October, got under way for Hollandia, whence she sailed for Leyte Gulf on the 18 October.
+At Manus, on 3 October, she commenced watering amphibious craft of the U.S. 7th Fleet preparing for the Leyte invasion; and, on 13 October, got under way for Hollandia, whence she sailed for Leyte Gulf on 18 October.